-Raptors are frequent victims of electrical infrastructure.
-In Africa this is particularly evident in southern and northern Africa, where there has been an increase in electrical infrastructure development from power lines and wind farms.
-Such "green energy" initiatives (e.g. wind farms), can be detrimental to vultures, if bird-friendly designs and careful placement of turbines and power lines are not observed (Rushworth & Krüger 2014; Jenkins et al. 2010).
+Vultures are frequent victims of electrical infrastructure.
+In Africa this is particularly evident in southern and North Africa, where there has been an increase in electrical infrastructure development from power lines and wind farms.
+"Green energy" initiatives such as wind farms can be detrimental to vultures, if bird-friendly designs and careful placement of turbines and power lines are not observed (Rushworth and Krüger 2014; Jenkins et al. 2010).
 Given the rapid increase in the development of "green" technology and electricity infrastructure worldwide, this threat is likely to increase in coming decades.

-Electrocution and collision with power lines can cause significant levels of vulture mortality (Anderson and Kruger 1995; Janss 2000; van Rooyen 2000) and the recent proliferation of wind farms as a source of green energy production has also had adverse effects (Ogada and Buij 2011).
-Characteristics of their visual field, head carriage in flight and foraging ecology increase the susceptibility of vultures to collision (de Lucas et al. 2012; Martin et al. 2012).
-Shimelis (2005) highlights the threat to Lappet-faced Vulture from electrocutions and collisions from powerlines, reporting 49 individuals known to have been killed between 1996 and 2003.
+Electrocution and collision with power lines can cause significant levels of vulture mortality (Anderson and Kruger 1995, Janss 2000, van Rooyen 2000) and the recent proliferation of wind farms as a source of green energy production has also had adverse effects (Ogada and Buij 2011).
+Characteristics of their visual field, head carriage in flight and foraging ecology increase the susceptibility of vultures to collision (de Lucas et al. 2012; Martin et al. 2012)...